ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

 {{% notice tip %}}

-_A rough estimate for this milestone would be around !!
-TODO CHANGEME !! lines of new or updated code. -Russ_
+_A rough estimate for this milestone would be around 2000 lines of new or updated code. -Russ_

 {{% /notice %}}